xcy7e/Bash-Scripts/README.md

 # bash_scripts

-(c) Jonathan Riedmair
 Free to USE, CHANGE and COPY.

 I am not responsible for any damage caused by this scripts!

-It is heavily recommended to review the code before using it.
+I strongly recommend to review the code before using it.
-Though the scripts are designed to work dynamic, you may need# to do some changes, regarding to your Linux-Distribution and environment.
+Though the scripts are designed to work dynamic, you may need to apply some changes, regarding to your Linux distribution and environment.

 Feel free to report issues and suggestions on github: https://github.com/xcy7e/bash_scripts